• Skip to content

 For a list of the approved exemptions and for more information, please visit the Home Office website.

-Before we can issue you with your CAS number, we will need to assess your completed CAS questionnaire against the UK Home Office regulations.
+Before we can issue you with your CAS number, we will need to assess your completed CAS questionnaire, supporting documentation and pre-CAS interview responses (if applicable) against Home Office visa regulations.

 A CAS number can only be used in a visa application up to six months after it has been assigned.

-The Home Office Rules allows you to apply for a visa six months before the start of your course – however, the University of Brighton will normally issue your CAS number four to five months before the start of your course, providing you have completed and returned your visa questionnaire to us, paid the international tuition fee deposit (unless you are exempt) and met the Home Office requirements.
+The Home Office rules allow you to apply for a visa six months before the start of your course – however, the University of Brighton will start issuing CAS numbers three to four months before the start of a course.

-Once your CAS number has been assigned, the details will be sent to your email address in the form of a CAS statement email, and it will also be visible via Student View.
+• Once your CAS number has been assigned, we will send you a CAS statement email, which you can also see in Student View.

-The CAS statement email is for your reference only and will list the information that we have provided to the Home Office.
+The CAS statement email is for your reference only and will list the information that we have provided to the Home Office, including the qualifications used for entry to the course, which we will need to see original certificates for at enrolment.

 We will not send out a paper copy of your CAS statement as you do not need this for your visa application.
 You will need to enter the CAS number on your visa application form, as all details in the CAS statement email will be visible electronically by the Home Office Visa Officer.